Shobhit782/Crop-Yield-Predicition-SML/README.md

 3. Abhyuday Tripathi

 ## Overview
 The Crop Yield Prediction System is a machine learning project designed to predict the yield of various crops based on historical agricultural data.
-This system focuses on factors such as average rainfall, pesticide use, average temperature, area of land, and specific crop items, particularly in the context of India.
+This system focuses on factors such as average rainfall, pesticide use, average temperature, country and specific crop items
 ## Table of Contents

 - [Features](#features)